March 30th, 2023

-Issues in Preservation Policy: Preservation and Social Inclusion (Columbia University Press, 2020) is an anthology that explores the need for greater community engagement and participation when considering what is “worthy” of landmark-designation.
-Emma Osore’s contribution to this volume, entitled Blackspace: Brownsville Codesigning Black Neighborhood Heritage Conservation, outlines a collaborative and equitable approach to recording and preserving heritage in a Black neighborhood with a storied history.
+Published in Issues in Preservation Policy: Preservation and Social Inclusion (Columbia University Press, 2020), Emma Osore’s essay, Blackspaces: Brownsville Codesigning Black Neighborhood Heritage Conservation, outlines a collaborative and equitable approach to recording and conserving heritage in a Black neighborhood with a storied history.

 Purchase Issues in Preservation Policy: Preservation and Social Inclusion here.